 The population peaked in 1960 with over 5,000 patients in residence and then steadily declined with the arrival of psychotropic medications and the development of county based programs.
 Treatment programs for developmentally disabled residents were operant from October 1968, to August 1987, and from October 1995, to March 2001.

 Our current treatment philosophies, rooted in the moral treatment concept of the late 1800's, have reflected the numerous prevailing practices over the decades.
 We are moving toward the next century with a bio-psychosocial rehabilitation philosophy for the patientized treatment of patients.

 The hospital's specialized programs and treatment services meet national standards set by the Joint Commission (JC).
-The hospital is certified under the Centers for Medicare & Medicaid Services (CMS) and licensed by the Department of Health Services for three levels of care including Acute Psychiatric, Skilled Nursing Facility, and Intermediate Care Facility.
+The hospital is certified under the Centers for Medicare & Medicaid Services (CMS) and licensed by the Department of Public Health for three levels of care including Acute Psychiatric, Skilled Nursing Facility, and Intermediate Care Facility.

 DSH - Napa is classified as a low to moderate security facility.
 The hospital has a bed capacity to treat up to 1,362 patients, on an attractive campus with its treatment units located on 138 acres.
 The hospital admits patients who have been referred from their home county under a civil commitment or through the courts on a forensic commitment.
 All patients admitted to Department of State Hospitals - Napa suffer from a major mental illness.
 The most frequent diagnoses include schizophrenic disorders, mood disorders, anxiety disorders and personality disorders.